r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 Don't sugarcoat it!
 But it's no use!
 That spell covers way too much ground!

 **Meunière:**
-It doesn't matter how far Fujimaru runs now, it'll still catch both {(M) him /(F) her} and us!
+It doesn't matter how far Fujimaru runs now, it'll still catch both [♂ him /♀ her] and us!
 I hate to say it, but I think this might really be curtains for&ndash;

 **Fujimaru Monologue:**
 The young man raises his staff&ndash;the staff symbolizing celestial bodies&ndash;towards the universe once again.